RasmusArnmark/mlops_project/reports/DTU MLOps Reports README.md

 >
 > Answer:

-We used one billing project where Rasmus was the owner, and everyone had access.
+We used one billing project where s234826 was the owner, and everyone had access.
 As of friday 24th we used almost 20$, with Compute engine costing 12 of the 20$.
 And storage being the other main expense.

 Although it took quite a bit of trial and error, we feel comfortable working the cloud now, and getting a new project up and running, would likely be a lot easier.
 It does complicate the project though.